 Guitar legend Jimi Hendrix died in London 44 years ago this month — on September 18, 1970.
 He was only 27.
 Although all these facts have become common knowledge for rock and guitar fans, there was a moment when it was actual news — the sort of announcement that makes you always remember where you were when you heard it.

 Today, GuitarWorld.com presents the third of five exclusive videos featuring Bay Area thrash legends Exodus.
 Each weekly clip will showcase material from Blood Upon the Goat, the bonus “making of” DVD included with the digipak and imported box set of Blood In, Blood Out, the band's highly anticipated new album.

-These videos and audio files are bonus content related to the October 2014 issue of Guitar World.
+These videos and audio files are bonus content related to the November 2014 issue of Guitar World.
 For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.

 Believe it or not, Pantera’s “The Art of Shredding” translates awesomely to acoustic in the hands of the masterful percussive player, Sam Westphalen.
 Here he is in the studio at the Australian Institute of Music laying it down.